 Breadth Requirement (courses beyond those offered by program faculty but within TC)

-Students take 29-31+ required courses for a total of 75-79+ credits.
+Students take both required and elective courses for a total of 75-79+ credits.
 Variable-credit courses should be taken for the minimum rather than the maximum number of credits in order to have both the required number of credits and the desired distribution of courses.